DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ### Summary of example

 In this example, we knew the true proportion of voters who supported the proposition.
 Based on that knowledge, we simulated the behavior of the sample proportion.
-We did this by taking a sample of size $n$, recording the sample proportion, sample mean, and repeating that process thousands of times.
+We did this by taking a sample of size $n$, recording the sample proportion and sample mean, and repeating that process thousands of times.
 In reality, we will not know the true underlying level of support; further, we will not take a sample repeatedly thousands of times from the parent population.
 Sampling can be expensive and time-consuming.
 Thus, we would take one random sample of size $n$, and acknowledge that the resulting sample proportion is but one observation from an underlying normal distribution.
 We would then determine what values of $\pi$ (the true unknown population proportion) could reasonably have resulted in the observed sample proportion.

 ## Other distribution for estimators

 Prior to using the CLT in hypothesis testing, we want to discuss other sampling distributions that are based on the CLT or normality assumptions.
 A large part of theoretical statistics has been about mathematically deriving the distribution of sample statistics.
 In these methods we obtain a sample statistic, determine the distribution of that statistic under certain conditions, and then use that information to make a statement about the population parameter.

-### Chi-sqaured

-Recall that the central limit theorem tells us that for reasonably large sample sizes, $\bar{X}\overset{approx}{\sim}\textsf{Norm}(\mu,\sigma/\sqrt{n})$.
-However, this expression involves two unknowns: $\mu$ and $\sigma$.
-In the case of binary data, population variance is a function of population proportion ($\Var(X)=\pi(1-\pi)$), so there is really just one unknown.
-In the case of continuous data, the standard deviation would need to be estimated.

-Let $S^2$ be defined as:
-$$
-S^2={\sum (X_i-\bar{X})^2\over n-1}
-$$

-Recall that this is an unbiased estimate for $\sigma^2$.
-The sampling distribution of $S^2$ can be found using the following lemma:

-Lemma: Let $X_1,X_2,...,X_n$ be an iid sequence of random variables from a normal population with mean $\mu$ and standard deviation $\sigma$.
-Then,
-$$
-{(n-1)S^2\over \sigma^2}\sim \textsf{Chisq}(n-1)
-$$

-The $\textsf{Chisq}(n-1)$ distribution is read as the "chi-squared" distribution ("chi" is pronounced "kye").
-The chi-squared distribution has one parameter: degrees of freedom.
-The chi-squared distribution is used in other contexts such as goodness of fit problems like the golf ball example from last lesson, we will discuss this particular application in a later chapter.

-The proof of this lemma is outside the scope of this book, but it is not terribly complicated.
-It follows from the fact that the sum of $n$ squared random variables, each with the standard normal distribution, follows the chi-squared distribution with $n$ degrees of freedom.

-This lemma can be used to draw inferences about $\sigma^2$.
-For a particular value of $\sigma^2$, we know how $S^2$ should behave.
-So, for a particular value of $S^2$, we can figure out reasonable values of $\sigma^2$.

-In practice, one rarely estimates $\sigma$ for the purpose of inferring on $\sigma$.
-Typically, we are interested in estimating $\mu$ and we need to account for the added uncertainty in estimating $\sigma$ as well.
-That is what we will discuss in the next section.

 ### Student's t